Skip to Content

 But there’s no need to worry…

 Huskies are born with floppy ears.
 Puppies’ ear ligaments in their ears aren’t strong enough to make them stand up, and the cartilage is still delicate, causing them to be floppy.
-When Huskies are about 5 months old and have finished teething, their ears should be stood up.

 Breed-defining characteristics are influenced by genetic variants, such as the Siberian Huskies’ pointy ears.
 When they pass the teething stage, their ears stand up as long as their genetics aren’t mixed, producing different ear structures.

-Huskys with completely floppy ears are rare – those with partially floppy ears are more common.
+Huskies with completely floppy ears are rare – those with partially floppy ears are more common.
 But if your dog is past twenty weeks and his ears are still floppy, it may be due to one of these reasons:

 • Poor diet (check out the best diet for Huskies here)